At a glance

 In the meantime, you can help us to mark up colourful bird specimens to help us understand how such diversity evolved in Nature in Project Plumage.

 The Museum is on a mission to digitise the 80 million specimens in its collection.
 We want to make the information the specimens hold about the natural world more openly available to scientists and the public.

-We have imaged 100,000 microscope slides of tiny insects, barely visible to the naked eye.
-Now we need your help to transcribe information from the specimen labels so that the data can be used for scientific research.
+We have imaged more than 70,000 microscope slides of lice from the Museum's collection.
+We have been asking digital volunteers for the Museum to help transcribe information from the specimen labels so that the data can be used for scientific research.

 Explore the UK coastline and submit your seaweed observations to help vital marine research.

 How do human activities affect the ability of earthworms to create healthy, carbon-rich soils?